fivdi/pigpio/doc/notifier.md

 Each notification in the stream occupies 12 bytes and has the following
 structure:

-- UInt16LE - seqno
+- seqno - UInt16, little-endian
   - seqno starts at 0 and increments by one for each notification.
+It wraps around after 2^16 notifications.
-- UInt16LE - flags
+- flags - UInt16, little-endian
   - One flag is defined.
 If bit 6 is set (PI_NTFY_FLAGS_ALIVE) this indicates a keep alive signal on the stream and is sent once a minute in the absence of other notification activity.
-- UInt32LE - tick
+- tick - UInt32, little-endian
   - The number of microseconds since system boot.
 It wraps around after 1h12m.
     See [Event: 'alert'](https://github.com/fivdi/pigpio/blob/master/doc/gpio.md#event-alert)
     for further information about unsigned 32 bit arithmetic in JavaScript.
-- UInt32LE - level
+- level - UInt32, little-endian
   - Indicates the level of each GPIO.
 If bit x is set then GPIOx is high.

 #### start(bits)